This page describes how to export Cloud Spanner databases with the Google Cloud console.

 Number of Dataflow workers: Optimal Dataflow workers are necessary for good performance.
 By using autoscaling, Dataflow chooses the number of workers for the job depending on the amount of work that needs to be done.
 The number of workers will, however, be capped by the quotas for CPUs, in-use IP addresses, and standard persistent disk.
 The Dataflow UI displays a warning icon if it encounters quota caps.
 In this situation, progress is slower, but the job should still complete.

-Existing load on Cloud Spanner: An export job typically adds a light load on a Cloud Spanner instance.
+Existing load on Spanner: An export job typically adds a light load on a Spanner instance.
 If the instance already has a substantial existing load, then the job runs more slowly.

-Number of Cloud Spanner nodes: If the CPU utilization for the instance is over 65%, then the job runs more slowly.
+Amount of Spanner compute capacity: If the CPU utilization for the instance is over 65%, then the job runs more slowly.